hengdiliang/hengdiliang.github.io/_pages/about.md

   - /about.html
 ---

-I am Hengdi Liang (梁恒頔), a postdoctoral associate in the Department of Earth, Atmospheric and Planetary Sciences of the Massachusetts Institute of Technology.
-I am interested in the ocean biogeochemical cycle and numerical models of the Earth systems.
+I am Hengdi Liang (梁恒頔), a postdoctoral associate in the Department of Earth, Atmospheric and Planetary Sciences at Massachusetts Institute of Technology.
+I am interested in the ocean biogeochemical cycles and Earth system models.

 Current email address: hengdi95@mit.edu